void-ppc/void-ppc-docs/README.md

 **A:** The project only aims to support targets supporting the ELFv2 ABI.
 While the ABI is endian independent, only `musl` uses it for big endian.
 Big endian `glibc` `ppc64` use the old ELFv1 ABI instead.
 Introducing an ELFv1 target would mean having to preserve backwards compatibility later, so it is explicitly omitted.

 **Q:** Will multilib be supported?
-**A:** For now it is not planned; it might be investigated at some later point, but since there is fairly little practical binary only software for `ppc`/`ppc64`, it is not a priority.
-If you do have such software, you can likely easily use a `chroot`.
+**A:** No, it is not planned.
+However, the compiler is built as bi-arch, which means `-m32` works, and you can have it emit 32-bit code.
+This is useful for low level stuff (e.g. GRUB, which needs to emit 32-bit big endian code independent on a libc) while not burdening the higher level infrastructure.
+If you really need to build or use 32-bit software, use a 32-bit chroot, it should work just fine.

 **Q:** What hardware is supported?
 **A:** For little endian targets, at least POWER8 is necessary, while for big endian `musl`, the minimum requirement is PowerPC 970 aka G5, which is a derivative of POWER4.
 All packages are built with AltiVec enabled and tuned for POWER9.